imruljubair/Inside-the-MLP-A-Domain-Specific-Language-for-Mathematical-Exploration/README.md

 ## 🚀 Why It Matters

-Neural networks are often treated as black boxes. **AIBYHand** opens that box by showing how every linear projection, activation, and feature transformation is realized through matrices.
+Neural networks are often treated as black boxes.
+The work opens that box by showing how every linear projection, activation, and feature transformation is realized through matrices.
 It makes abstract math *visible*, helping users connect deep learning theory with actual data flow.

 By bridging **symbolic representation → matrix computation → executable PyTorch code**,